AF-Github1/WebotsWorkshop/README.md

           MAKING A CONTROLLER

 Now that we have our world file and our robot ready it is time to program.
 You now want to create a new controller.
-By going to File>New>New Robot Controller
+Go to File>New>New Robot Controller

 https://github.com/AF-Github1/WebotsWorkshop/assets/133685290/615c33c4-8dd0-4904-8df9-6a153d87c950